It's Kind of a Funny Story (film): Release

-Critical response
+Reception

 On Rotten Tomatoes, the film holds a 58% approval rating based on 137 reviews with an average rating of 6/10.
 The critics consensus states "It's amiable, and it does a surprisingly good job of sidestepping psych ward comedy clichés, but given its talented cast and directors, It's Kind of a Funny Story should be more than just mildly entertaining."
 On Metacritic, the film has an weighted average score of 63, based on 33 reviews, which indicates "generally favorable" reviews.

 Justin Chang of Variety wrote: "The filmmakers fully retain their offbeat sensibility and attentiveness to character while providing perhaps the sharpest showcase yet for Zach Galifianakis' outsized talents."

 Peter Travers of Rolling Stone wrote: "I don't blame you for backing off a movie that focuses on a suicidal teen who learns warm life lessons by spending five days in a Brooklyn hospital's psych ward.
 Stop worrying.
 It's Kind of a Funny Story, based on Ned Vizzini's semiautobiographical novel, breaks the jinx."

 Michael Rechtshaffen of The Hollywood Reporter called it "A dramatically inert, lethargic dramedy that isn't nearly as quirky and poignant as it perceives itself."
 Ann Hornaday of The Washington Post gave the film a negative review, saying "There's very little that's even kind of funny in It's Kind of a Funny Story, which can't accurately be described as a comedy but isn't a true drama, either."